InquestGeronimo/tllm/README.md

 # Launch CypherTuner <img align="center" width="30" height="29" src="https://media.giphy.com/media/QLcCBdBemDIqpbK6jA/giphy.gif">

 To start training, initialize the `CypherTuner` class from the script.
 Pass along your project name, Hugging Face model and dataset stubs.
 This trainer expects you to have a `train` and `validation` split for your dataset.
-Here is a placeholder [example](https://huggingface.co/datasets/zeroshot/text-2-cypher) of the dataset format the trainer is expecting.
+Here is a placeholder [example](https://huggingface.co/datasets/zeroshot/text-2-cypher) of the dataset format the trainer is expecting to receive.

 ```py
 from cyphertune import CypherTuner